PatrickTulskie/whatever_you_say/README.txt

 Finally, setup the admin user and role: rake wus:setup

+Oh and we also need to setup some languages for users to pick from: rake wus:setup_languages

 So basically if you're brand new to the application then paste this into the terminal window: rake wus:create rake db:migrate